DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching/index.md

 4. Blending with previous color and alpha accumulation
 5. Repeat from **3** until ray exits the volume

-If you feel like you want to go deeper in the math and theory, please have a look at the [References section](#references).
+If you feel like you want to go deeper in the math and the theory, please have a look at the [References section](#references).

 ## Creating a Material